petaverse-cloud/pv-docs-site/docs/petority/3_features/2_health-monitoring.md

 **Easy Steps to Access Health Data:**

-1. Open the Wagguracy App:
+1. Open the WAGGURACY App:

-  Open the **Wagguracy app** on your Android or iOS device and log in.
+  Open the **WAGGURACY app** on your Android or iOS device and log in.
 2. Navigate to the Health Tab:

   Tap **Health**.